John

 • Mains vs crosses: Some players prefer the crosses slightly looser than the mains, letting the mains slide more easily and generate extra spin.
 Try a 2 lb difference to start.

-• I start every racquet service by cleaning the frame, fitting a fresh overgrip, and inspecting for any damage or issues.
+• Each racquet service begins with a thorough frame cleaning, a fresh overgrip, and an inspection for any damage or issues.

-I use two-piece stringing whenever possible, as it distributes tension more evenly.
-I start the mains using the Yusuki method, double-pulling the center mains.
-For the crosses, I begin with a clamp instead of a starting knot.
-Before tying off, I add 10% extra tension to the final string to reduce tension loss.
-I usually finish with a Parnell knot, and when the grommets allow, I prefer tying off crosses to crosses.
+I prefer using two-piece stringing, as it distributes tension more evenly than one-piece stringing.
+The mains are started using the Yusuki method, double-pulling the center mains.
+For the crosses, I begin with a starting clamp rather than a starting knot.
+Before tying off with Parnell knots, I add 10% extra tension to the final string to reduce tension loss.

 View recent stringing